Akinyemi-samuel/Course-Hub-Android/README.md

 ![User Profile](images/user_profile.png)

-- Users have a profile section where they can view their booked courses, upcoming courses, and past courses.
+- Users have a profile section where they can view their booked courses, upcoming courses, past courses, and wishlist items.
-- Ability to cancel bookings if needed.
+- Ability to cancel bookings and remove courses from the wishlist if needed.

 ### Forgot Password